2023-IBM-Accelerate-SW-Track/to_do_list_week8/README.md

 ```
 docker build -f Dockerfile -t ibmaccelerate/cloudnative:frontend_v1 .
 ```
-- Image is pushed to docker hub.
+- The Image is pushed to the docker hub.
 You will be using this already built image to deploy on your cluster.

 ## Prerequisites
 + Create IBM cloud ID using the instructions and IBM Cloud Feature Code shared via email.